 After several rounds of polling, the current PickFu logo with check marks and speech bubbles was chosen.
-We then ran more specific tests to decide on a winning color combination and tagline treatment, as below:
+We then ran more tests to decide on a winning color combination and tagline treatment, as below:

 When choosing your logo design, start with a wide swath of options.
-Then, as you are down to your finalists, run more specific tests to decide on design elements like color or type treatment.
+Then, as you whittle down to your finalists, run more specific tests to decide on design elements like color or type treatment.

-3. Target your core audience.
+3. Target your core audience

 If your product or service is aimed at a particular demographic group, then those people are the most important to your business.
 Use demographic targeting in your PickFu poll to reach the same kind of audience that your business aims to attract.

-A sampling of the men’s responses:
+Here’s a sampling of the responses:

-Keep these three tips in mind when deciding on your next logo, and if you’ve got additional helpful hints, please leave them in the comments!
+Keep these three tips in mind when deciding on your next logo, and if you’ve got additional helpful hints, leave them in the comments!